aazuspan/blog/content/blog/building-autoencoders-with-scikit-learn/index.md

 ## Building an MLP Autoencoder

-A basic `MLPRegressor` with one hidden layer representing the reduced latent space, trained to reproduce features from features, gives us an autoencoder out-of-the-box.
+By training an `MLPRegressor` with one hidden layer (the latent space) to reproduce its training features, we have an autoencoder out-of-the-box.
 It lacks some functionality, but we'll work on that later.

 ```python
 from sklearn.datasets import load_digits